elele20005/Candidate-Search/README.md

 ## Additional Requirements
 This Challenge combines many of the skills covered so far.
 In addition to the user story and acceptance criteria, we've provided some guidelines to help get started.
-Your application should use Vite for building your Portfolio.
+Your application should use Vite for building your Candidate Search.
 The application will be invoked by using the following command:

 command: `npm run build`

 **This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules**

 Render Deployed Link: https://candidate-search-zcr3.onrender.com/potential-candidates

 ## For more questions, please reach out to:

 - GitHub: https://github.com/elele20005